juliopovedacs/lstm_ui_vuejs/README.md

 # LSTM UI Vue.js

-Welcome to LSTM UI Vue.js!
-This is the [LSTM Proposed Approach](https://link.springer.com/chapter/10.1007/978-3-030-26619-6_19) UI.
+Welcome!

 ![LSTM Proposed Approach UI Main Page](https://raw.githubusercontent.com/japoveda10/lstm_ui_vuejs/master/IMAGE.png)

 ## What is it?

 This is the User Interface of [GenerativeLSTM](https://github.com/AdaptiveBProcess/GenerativeLSTM), an application that builds and uses generative models from event logs using LSTM neural networks.
+For more information about this project, click [here](https://link.springer.com/chapter/10.1007/978-3-030-26619-6_19).

 ## How is it built?